► EAA Supports

 - Wipe down surfaces with a damp cloth every day – this will pick up the dust and pollen that has settled

-- Heat and cold both play havoc with eczema skin so even though the weather can still be cool morning and night, the days will be warmer – dress in loose breathable layers made of cotton or bamboo
+- Heat and cold both play havoc with eczema skin so even though the weather can still be cool morning and night, the days will be warmer – dress in loose layers made of cotton or bamboo.
+Have light jackets at the front door so they are within reach when you leave the house

-- Use a sunscreen of at least 30+ SPF on any skin that will be exposed when you go outside and be sure it is a sunscreen for sensitive skin – check the label for any ingredients your skin may be sensitive to
+- Use a sunscreen of at least 30+ SPF on any skin that will be exposed when you go outside and be sure it is a sunscreen for sensitive skin – check the label for any ingredients your skin may be sensitive to.
+If you get sunburnt, make sure you moisturize and drink lots of water

 - Wash clothes in a detergent that is specifically designed for sensitive skin that doesn’t contain chemical fillers and additives and only use a hypoallergenic softener